hieuvoquang87/vnstock-api/memory-bank/activeContext.md

    - What authentication mechanism should be used for the MVP?
    - How to handle rate limiting in the initial implementation?
    - What documentation template should be used for implementation files?
+   - **GraphQL Implementation**: Using mock data for GraphQL endpoints initially while focusing on REST API development.
+Will revisit and integrate with real data sources after the REST API is finalized.

 2. **Technical Considerations**